desmos-labs/desmos/docs/architecture/adr-009-avoid-accidental-dtag-override.md

 ## Test Cases [optional]

-The following tests cases needs to be added:
+The following tests cases MUST to be present:
-1) Creating a profile with an empty DTag returns an error;
+1. Creating a profile with an empty DTag returns an error;
-2) Creating a profile with DTag [do-not-modify] returns an error;
+2. Creating a profile with DTag `[do-not-modify]` returns an error;
-3) Updating a profile with a different DTag changes its value and returns no error;
+3. Updating a profile with a different DTag changes its value and returns no error;
-4) Updating a profile with DTag [do-not-modify] does not update its value and returns no error.
+4. Updating a profile with DTag `[do-not-modify]` does not update its value and returns no error.

 ## References